Essential Guide to Installing Your Garmin Fishfinder for Optimal Fishing Performance

 Garmin Fishfinder unitDisplay screen

-Transducer mount (transom/hull)Secures sonar sensor underwater
+Transducer mount (transom/hull)Secures the sonar sensor underwater

 Drill, bits, screws, wrenchFor secure installation